 Using a patient’s own fat as a natural facial filler is a technique Dr. Michael Beckenstein has used for years.
-Fat grafting using much smaller and more refined fat particles—nanofat—is an advanced procedure that uses the rejuvenating power of stem cells to restore a more youthful appearance to the cheeks, under the eyes, and to the back of the hands.
-Dr. Beckenstein offers this innovative fat grafting technique at our Birmingham, AL, practice for patients from Huntsville, Montgomery, Tuscaloosa, and other Alabama communities who are concerned about early signs of aging.
+Fat grafting using much smaller and more refined fat particles—nanofat—is an advanced procedure that helps restore a more youthful appearance to the cheeks, under the eyes, and to the back of the hands.
+Dr. Beckenstein offers this innovative fat grafting technique at our Birmingham practice for patients from Huntsville, Montgomery, Tuscaloosa, and other Alabama communities who are concerned about early signs of aging.

 What Is Nanofat Grafting?

 Fat grafting involves harvesting fat cells from one part of a patient’s body and transferring them to another area via injections similar to dermal fillers.
 The procedure is often called fat grafting or fat transfer, but this particular variation uses tiny fat particles.
 Fat grafting has been used in medical procedures for decades but using fat for rejuvenation or augmentation is a relatively new technique that’s increasingly popular.
 Because the fat comes from the patient’s body there is an extremely minimal risk of infection.

-Nanofat grafting uses extremely small particles, or almost liquefied fat, to minimize the appearance of very fine wrinkles and to rejuvenate the skin’s tone and elasticity thanks to the presence of stem cells in these grafts.
-This treatment is a great option for individuals who are not ready for a facial plastic surgery procedure such as a facelift.
+Nanofat grafting uses extremely small particles, or almost liquefied fat, to minimize the appearance of very fine wrinkles and to rejuvenate the skin’s tone and elasticity.
+This technique is excellent as a standalone procedure and can also be combined with other cosmetic injectables as part of a liquid facelift.

 Good Nanofat Grafting Candidates